-Regarding mods on Kurt’s guitar, apparently stock DeArmond pickups didn’t sound very good with bronze-wound strings that Kurt was using, so the guitar was fitted with a Bartolini 3AV sound hole pickup – which Kurt already tried out on his Epiphone Texan.
+Regarding mods on Kurt’s guitar, apparently those stock DeArmond pickups didn’t sound very good with bronze-wound strings that Kurt was using, so his D-18E was fitted with an additional Bartolini 3AV sound hole pickup – which Kurt already tried out on his Epiphone Texan.

 The Guitar Today